jpmoura/financialwebapp/README.md

 * Handle each AJAX error in a different way based on its content.
 For instance, the AJAX query that fetches the company's CEO must be handled differently than the AJAX query that fetches data to plot the chart
 * Play along with Bootstrap components for better aesthetic
+* Optimize the IndexedDB usage (HINT: Use Web Workers, check if the database is already populated)
+* Get and show information about the CEO

 ## Live Instance